orlandodiazc/fullstackopen/part0/spa-new-note-events.md

 # SPA New Note Events

-After the initial fetch of the page, the front only process one HTTP request to the server to the save the JSON Object.
+After the initial fetch of the page, the front-end only processes one HTTP request to the server to save the JSON Object.

 ```mermaid
 flowchart LR